Contrast-Security-OSS/docs/content/developer/api/v3/AboutWebhookAPI.md

 -->

 ## What is Webhooks?
 Webhooks generate HTTP callbacks when events that meet your custom notification settings happen in TeamServer.
-They are HTTP(S) requests from TeamServer that are pushed to an URL that you specify in your custom notification settings.
-The receiving URL is your custom application that consumes the event information in JSON format and executes the integrations of your choice.
-Examples of the integration targets are PagerDuty and your other internal enterprise applications to provide application security findings in timely manner to appropriate audience.
+They are HTTP(S) requests from TeamServer that are pushed to a URL specified by you in your custom notification settings.
+The receiving URL is your custom application, consuming event information in JSON format and executing integrations of your choice.
+Example integration targets include PagerDuty and other internal enterprise applications which provide application security findings in a timely manner to the appropriate audience.
 Contrast currently supports incident-based webhooks for RASP events.

 ## Sample Request
 Method: POST